 AwardWallet receives compensation from advertising partners for links on the blog.
 The opinions expressed here are our own and have not been reviewed, provided, or approved by any bank advertiser.
 Here's our complete list of Advertisers.

-Enterprise is the largest car rental company in the U.S., with over 9000 locations, including bases at over 400 airports.
+Enterprise is the largest car rental company in the U.S., with over 9,000 locations, including bases at more than 400 airports.
 The company also has a significant presence in Europe with multiple locations in Spain, the U.K., and beyond.
 Aside from passenger vehicles, Enterprise also has a large fleet of trucks and vans available for rent.

-Per the Enterprise Plus terms and conditions page, your points will expire if you have no qualifying activity for 36 months.
+Your Enterprise Plus points will expire if you have no qualifying activity on your account for a period of 36 months, per the Enterprise Plus terms and conditions page.

 “When a Member earns one (1) or more points for a Qualifying Rental, Enterprise will keep their points balance intact for the next thirty-six (36) months.
 Thereafter, the points balance will be forfeited.”